AP sources: Biden picks Fudge for housing, Vilsack for USDA

 Politico first reported the news of Fudge’s selection, while Axios was first to report Vilsack as agriculture secretary.

-Associated Press writers Alan Fram in Washington and Thomas Beaumont in Des Moines, Iowa, contributed to this report.
+Lemire reported from Wilmington, Del.
+Associated Press writers Alan Fram in Washington, Kat Stafford in Detroit, Thomas Beaumont in Des Moines, Iowa, and Michael Casey in Concord, N.H., contributed to this report.

 Credit: Andrew Harnik